How to Recognize Addiction in Your Life

-Drawing from research on addiction in neuroscience, psychology, and clinical practice, the following list identifies several key behavioral patterns associated with addiction:
+Drawing from research on addiction in neuroscience, psychology, and clinical practice, here are ten behavioral patterns commonly associated with addiction.
+Identifying these patterns can be the first step toward understanding and overcoming addictive tendencies.

 1. Unsuccessful Attempts to Quit

-Addicts often express a desire to quit completely but are unable to follow through.
-Short-term abstention is common, but long-term relapse rates are high.
-As Mark Twain said about the pains of quitting smoking: “It’s easy.
-Done it a thousand times.”
+Addicts often express a desire to quit but struggle to follow through.
+Short-term abstinence is common, but long-term relapse rates are high.
+As Mark Twain famously remarked about quitting smoking: “It’s easy.
+I’ve done it a thousand times.”

 2. Cue-Triggered Relapse